Frederick C. Bogk House

-The Frederick C. Bogk House is Frank Lloyd Wright's only single-family residential project in Milwaukee, Wisconsin.
+The Frederick C. Bogk House is a single-family residential project in Milwaukee, Wisconsin designed by Frank Lloyd Wright.
 Bogk was an alderman and secretary-treasurer of the Ricketson Paint Works.
 This house embodies Wright's prairie style elements into a solid-looking structure that appears impregnable.

 History

-In the mid-1910s, developer Arthur Richards was promoting Wright's new American System-Built Homes, which were standardized home designs for moderate income housing.
-During this time, Wright had designed several projects for associates of Richards, but only two were built: the Munkwitz Apartments (Milwaukee, 1916), and this residence for Frederick C. Bogk.
-By this time, Wright's popularity was in decline, mostly due to personal troubles.
-The house was designed in 1916, shortly after the murder of his mistress, Mamah Borthwick, and destruction of the residential wing at his home, Taliesin, and during the same period as his Imperial Hotel in Tokyo.
+In the mid-1910s, developer Arthur Richards was readying to promote Wright's short-lived American System-Built Homes (ASBH), which were standardized home designs for moderate income housing.
+During this time, Wright designed several projects for Richards and his clients including the prototype ASBH Burnham Block, the Munkwitz Apartments (Milwaukee, 1916), and this residence for Frederick C. Bogk.
+Wright assigned Russell Williamson (Russell Barr Williamson), whom he had hired in 1914 as a draftsperson, to supervise the Munkwitz and Bogk projects.
+During this time, Wright's popularity was in decline, mostly due to personal troubles.
+The house was designed shortly after the murder of his mistress, Mamah Borthwick, and destruction of the residential wing at his home, Taliesin, and during the same period as his Imperial Hotel in Tokyo.

 The house was built in 1917 at a cost of $15,000.
-The current owners, Robert and Barbara Elsner, purchased the home in 1955.
+Robert and Barbara Elsner, purchased the home in 1955.

+In 1955, Robert Elsner wrote to ask Wright of his impression of the home and Wright replied that it was "a good house of a good period for a good client."

+The home was purchased from the Elsner family in 2023.